HomeStreaming & TVDisney+

 Disney+ does a solid job inside its own walls, but it is not a complete parenting system, and you should go in with clear eyes.

-Second, there is no built in screen time limit.
-The app will happily autoplay episode after episode.
-If you want to cap minutes per day, you have to lean on Apple's own Screen Time settings on the iPhone, not anything inside Disney+.
+Second, there is no built in screen time limit anywhere in Disney+.
+The app will autoplay episode after episode without complaint.
+If you want to cap minutes per day, you have to lean on Apple's own Screen Time on the iPhone or iPad, not anything inside Disney+.
+Disney has said nothing about adding a timer, and it has not appeared, so do not wait for it.

 Third, profiles are not bulletproof against a determined older kid who knows your password.
-The PIN protects profile switching, but if a teen has your full login they can create a new unrestricted profile.
-For most young children this is a non issue, but it is worth knowing the boundary.
+The PIN protects profile switching, but a teen with your full login can sign in elsewhere and create a fresh unrestricted profile.
+For most young children this is a non issue; for a savvy 15 year old it is a real hole, and the fix is account hygiene rather than any Disney+ setting.

-Finally, ratings are Disney's own calls, and now and then we found a title that felt a notch more intense than its label suggested.
-The controls are a strong filter, not a substitute for the occasional glance at what is actually on screen.
+Fourth, ratings are Disney's own calls, and now and then we found a title that felt a notch more intense than its label suggested.
+Treat the controls as a strong filter, not a substitute for the occasional glance at what is actually on screen.

 Pairing it with the iPhone and good alternatives

-The combination we landed on, and would recommend, is Disney+ Kids Profiles plus Apple's Screen Time.
-Disney handles what can be watched, and Screen Time handles how long.
-Open the Settings app on the iPhone, go to Screen Time, and you can set a daily limit for the Disney+ app and even schedule downtime at bedtime.
+The combination we landed on, and would recommend, is Disney+ Junior Mode or a content cap plus Apple's Screen Time.
+Disney handles what can be watched; Screen Time handles how long.
+Open the Settings app on the iPhone or iPad, go to Screen Time, and under App Limits you can set a daily cap for Disney+ and schedule Downtime at bedtime.
+On a child's device managed through Family Sharing you can lock those settings behind a separate Screen Time passcode so the kid cannot raise their own limit.
 That pairing closes the screen time gap the app leaves open.

-If you want even tighter control across every streaming service at once, it is worth comparing how the other big apps handle this.
+If you want tighter control across every streaming service at once, it is worth comparing how the other big apps handle this, because each one names and hides these settings differently.
 We walked through the same exercise with other services, and you can see how the experience differs in our look at Netflix on iPhone and our guide to getting the most from HBO Max.
-Each takes a slightly different approach to kid accounts and PINs, and the right pick often depends on which catalog your family actually watches.
+Each takes a slightly different approach to kid accounts and PINs, and the right pick often comes down to which catalog your family actually watches.

 For the wider picture of what belongs on a family iPhone, our roundup of the best streaming and TV apps for iPhone is a good next stop, and you can browse everything we have tested in the Streaming and TV section.
-For most Disney households, though, the app's own Kids Profiles plus a PIN and Screen Time is honestly all you need.
+For most Disney households, though, the app's own Junior Mode plus a PIN and Apple Screen Time is honestly all you need, and it works the same on the iPhone, the iPad, and a Mac browser because it all rides on the profile.

 FAQ

-Does setting up a Kids Profile on iPhone also protect the Mac?
+Does setting up a child profile on iPhone also protect the iPad and Mac browser?

 Yes.
 Parental controls in Disney+ are tied to the profile and your account, not the individual device.
-A Kids Profile or content cap you create on the iPhone shows up exactly the same when your child signs in through a browser on the Mac or on a TV.
+Junior Mode or a content cap you create on the iPhone shows up exactly the same when your child signs in on an iPad, through a browser on a Mac, or on a TV.

-Can my child get out of a Kids Profile without me?
+Can my child get out of Junior Mode without me?

-Not if you have added a Profile PIN.
-Once a Kids Profile is active, leaving it requires that four digit PIN, so a young child cannot back out into your adult account on their own.
-Just make sure you set the PIN on your own profile, since that is the step that locks switching.
+Not if you have added a Profile PIN to your own profile.
+With Junior Mode on, leaving it requires an exit challenge, and switching to an adult profile asks for that four digit PIN, so a young child cannot back out into your account on their own.
+The step that locks switching is setting the PIN on your profile, so do not skip it.

 Does Disney+ have a screen time or daily watch limit?

 No, there is no time limit built into the app, and it will autoplay episodes indefinitely.
-To cap how long your child watches, use Apple's Screen Time in the iPhone Settings app to set a daily limit on the Disney+ app and schedule downtime at night.
+To cap how long your child watches, use Apple's Screen Time in the iPhone or iPad Settings app to set a daily App Limit on Disney+ and schedule Downtime at night.

 Can I allow one mature title but block the rest at that rating?